 - Chiles, T.H., Nair, A., Oke, A., Ro, Y.K., and Yan, T. (2011).
-Emerging capabilities in sustainable supply networks: A process theory.
-The 42nd Annual Meeting of the Decision Sciences Institute, Boston, MA. (authors listed alphabetically).
+Emerging capabilities in sustainable supply networks: A process theory, The 42nd Annual Meeting of the Decision Sciences Institute, Boston, MA. (authors listed alphabetically).

 - Rossetti, C. and Handfield, R. (2015).
-Research Productivity in a Simulated Pharmaceutical Supply Network, POMS Conference, Washington, D.C.
+Research productivity in a simulated pharmaceutical supply network, Production and Operations Management Society Conference, Washington, D.C.

-- Bernardes, E., Li, M., Giannoccaro, I., Skilton, P. (2016).
+- Bernardes, E., Li, M., Giannoccaro, I., and Skilton, P. (2016).
 To compress, or not to compress the supply network, 25th Annual IPSERA Conference, Fraunhofer Institute for Material Flow and Logistics, Dortmund, Germany.

 - Akkermans, H., Bhakoo, V., Carnovale, S., and Rossetti, C. (2016).
 Bagging grey swans: A supply network approach to identifying and managing low-probability high-impact supply chain events, 2016 EurOMA Conference Proceedings, Trondheim, Norway.